minprog/app-studio/40 Guided/30 Friendsr/content.md

 3. Jump back to the Android View using the same dropdown as in step 1.
 You can now use the images in your app.

 Let's make an `ArrayList` of sample friends in `MainActivity`.
 Since we are storing `Friend` objects, declare the list as follows:

     ArrayList<Friend> friends = new ArrayList<>();

 Your task is to write code in the `onCreate()` for adding all friends.
 You can add items to the list using the `add()` method.
-This method requires a `Friend` object.
-Here's how to create a friend with a reference to its picture:
+This method requires you to provide a `Friend` object.

-    new Friend("Tyrion", "Lord Tyrion Lannister is the younger brother of Cersei and Jaime Lannister.", R.drawable.tyrion)

 ## Adding a layout for the grid view